TaeheeJeong/Visualizing-Data/README.md

 Visualizing-Data/Univariate_bar_graph.png <attached file>

 Most popular response was "gone shopping".
-The second commone responses were "gone to a religious service or church-related event" and "talked about someone you’re dating, or a party you went to".
+The second common responses were "gone to a religious service or church-related event" and "talked about someone you’re dating, or a party you went to".